With the skyrocketing momentum built up from the previous year, CBD has exploded into 2020 as one of the fastest growing industries of the year.

 First off, the difference between each type refers to the cannabinoid extraction process.

-CBD Isolate is pure CBD that was extracted from the hemp plant, and then isolated from the other cannabinoids that were present, resulting in a 99% pure CBD extract.
+CBD Isolate is “pure” CBD that was extracted from the hemp plant, and then isolated from the other cannabinoids that were present, resulting in a 99% pure CBD extract.
+For reasons we will discuss later, this involved a lot of lab chemistry, and often results in a product far inferior to Full-spectrum CBD.

 Full Spectrum CBD is CBD that was extracted from the hemp plant along with all the other cannabinoids that were present, including THC.